The Science Behind Silicone Gasket Compression Percentage: A Comprehensive Guide

 Optimal Compression Ranges

 How much compression you should apply to your gasket is not a singular answer.
 The ideal amount of compression will depend on the specifics of your application.
-Even so, it is commonly agreed that the sweet spot for compression is between 35% and 40% for both sponge and solid silicone rubber gaskets.
+Even so, it is commonly agreed that the sweet spot for compression is between 35% and 40% for both sponge and solid silicone rubbers.

 This sweet spot is something we aim for, but it’s not guaranteed that you’ll get the results you want within this range.
 In any case, it is recommended that you never go above 50% compression.
 The lower limit is more variable and can be 10%, 15%, or even 25%.